0xbluemoon/Chrove_protocol/README.md

 Current Chrove client on google chrome
 # Design principle

-Technically, Chrove is based on HTTP, JSON, JWT, JWK, JWE, and RSA encryption and signature.
+Chrove is based on open and verified technology: HTTP, JSON, JWT, JWK, JWE, and RSA encryption and signature.
-Chrove don’t force vendor run SSL because it is easy to anonymously run a server, but it is tricky to register a domain and apply a SSL certification even there’s awesome Let’s Encrypt.
+Chrove don’t force vendor run SSL because it is easy to anonymously run a server, but it is tricky to register a domain and apply a SSL certification even there’s awesome [Let’s Encrypt](https://letsencrypt.org/).

 Chrove encrypt information by peer’s public key on plain text HTTP protocol.
 It is strong enough now.